The Business & Technology Network

 Performance

 Trend Micro’s antivirus engine generally provides good protection against malware, but with a large caveat — as illustrated by its performance in tests conducted by leading security research institutions.
-It blocked 100 percent of the threats in AV-Test’s January and February 2024 zero-day attack and malware evaluation (the most current as of this article’s publishing), catching all 15,362 samples for recently discovered and widespread malware and 278 samples for zero-day attacks.
+It blocked 100 percent of the threats in AV-Test’s May and June 2024 zero-day attack and malware evaluation (the most current results available), catching all 14,498 samples for recently discovered and widespread malware and 225 samples for zero-day attacks.

 When subjected to AV-Comparatives’ battery of tests, Trend Micro also performed fairly well — at least for online protection.
-In the real-world protection test for February through March 2024, which assesses an antivirus suite’s ability to stop malware during typical online activities (like web browsing), Trend Micro blocked 99.6 percent of the 246 test cases.
-However, it had a notably higher number of false positives — 20, or double the next highest competitor (Norton).
+In the real-world protection test for July and August 2024, which assesses an antivirus suite’s ability to stop malware during typical online activities (like web browsing), Trend Micro blocked 98.7 percent of the 237 test cases.
+However, it had the highest number of false positives — a whopping 49.

-Meanwhile, in the March 2024 malware protection test, Trend Micro scored a 97.10 percent in online protection — that is, keeping 10,053 malware samples from spreading through network, USB, or local drives.
-But its online detection and offline detection rates were far lower, coming in at 84.5 percent and a staggeringly low 45.1 percent, respectively.
-(It ranks nearly dead last on that latter point, and a fair amount lower than other well-known antivirus suites.)
+Meanwhile, in the September 2024 malware protection test, Trend Micro scored a 96.12 percent in online protection — its efficacy at keeping 10,078 malware samples from spreading through network, USB, or local drives.
+But its online detection and offline detection rates weren’t as high, coming in at 88.8 percent and a notably low 59.8 percent, respectively.
 Translated: So long as your PC’s connected to the internet, its ability to communicate with Trend Micro’s servers should keep your system safe by actually stopping the threats.
 But it may not notice the presence of the malware when you’re offline…and occasionally even while online.

 To evaluate how antivirus software affects a PC’s system performance, we run several benchmarks before and after the app is installed.
 Typically, these are done on our laptop designated for this testing, but as mentioned above, Trend Micro refused to open after installation.